cjtu/moonpies/README.md

 - The number of runs is given by the `seq N` parameter.
 - By default, `parallel` will use all available cores on your system but this can be configured with the `-P` flag.
 Ex.
 Use `-P2` to use 2 cores; use `-P-1` to use all cores except one.

+## Plotting outputs

+`MoonPIES` provides some functions to help visualize model outputs.

+### ensemble_plot.py

+Use `ensemble_plot.py` to visualize a collection of many model runs.
+It plots ice column thickness (i.e. ice retained) over time for all `ice_column*.csv` files located at the specified path (default: `data/yymmdd_run/`):

+`python ensemble_plot.py`

+By default the figure will be saved to `figs/` and should look like:

+To specify one collection of runs, you may specify a configuration file

 ## Model details